Thomas Manby: Napoleonic Wars

 Manby was not out of commission for long.
 In October 1802 the Earl of St Vincent, first Lord of the Admiralty, sent for him and said 'I don't like to see an active officer idle on shore; I therefore give you the Africaine, one of the finest frigates in the British navy'.
-On leaving the Juno, Manby had visited his friend and patron, Lord Townshend, at Raynham Hall in Norfolk, and Lady Townshend had introduced him to Caroline, princess of Wales.
-While HMS Africaine was fitting out at Deptford Dockyard, Manby was a frequent visitor to Montagu House in Blackheath where the princess, who was estranged from her husband the prince of Wales, lived.
-Manby soon replaced Sir Sidney Smith in the princess's affections.
-She bought the soft furnishings for his cabin and asked the Admiralty to send the Africaine to attend her in the Downs when she rented a house at Ramsgate in the summer.
-War with France had resumed and the Africaine was called away from her royal duties to blockade the port of Hellevoetsluis, although Manby was able to visit the princess again the following summer when she took a house in Southend and the Africaine anchored off the Nore for a few weeks.
+On leaving the Juno, Manby had visited his friend and patron, Lord Townshend, at Raynham Hall in Norfolk, and Lady Townshend had introduced him to Caroline of Brunswick.
+While Africaine was being fitted out at Deptford Dockyard, Manby was a frequent visitor to Montagu House in Blackheath where Caroline, who was estranged from her husband the Prince of Wales, lived.
+Manby soon replaced Sir Sidney Smith in Caroline's affections.
+She bought the soft furnishings for his cabin and asked the Admiralty to send Africaine to attend her in the Downs when she rented a house at Ramsgate in the summer.
+War with France had resumed in May 1803 and Africaine was called away from her royal duties to blockade the port of Hellevoetsluis, although Manby was able to visit Caroline again the following summer when she took a house in Southend and the Africaine anchored off the Nore for a few weeks.

-After two years blockading Hellevoetsluis, the Africaine joined Admiral Russell's squadron off the Texel and was badly damaged in a storm.
-Having refitted at Sheerness, Manby was ordered to escort a fleet of merchant ships to the Caribbean.
+After two years blockading Hellevoetsluis, Africaine joined Admiral Thomas Macnamara Russell's squadron off the Texel and was badly damaged in a storm.
+Having had his ship refitted at Sheerness, Manby was ordered to escort a fleet of merchant ships to the Caribbean.
 On the return journey there was an outbreak of yellow fever on board.
-Three days out from Carlisle Bay the ship's surgeon and assistant were dead, and Manby had to take care of the sick.
+Three days out from Carlisle Bay, Barbados the ship's surgeon and assistant were dead, and Manby had to take care of the sick.
 Acting on the instructions of a doctor who came alongside in a small boat from Saint Kitts, he treated them with calomel.
-By the time the Africaine reached England she had lost nearly one-third of her crew and officers, and had to spend forty days in quarantine off the Isles of Scilly.
-Manby had survived an attack of the fever and large doses of calomel, but his health never recovered.
+By the time Africaine reached England she had lost nearly one-third of her crew and officers, and had to spend forty days in quarantine off the Isles of Scilly.
+Manby had survived an attack of the fever with large doses of calomel, but his health never recovered.
 He had also received several serious wounds in action, and had suffered from rheumatic pains since his voyages with Vancouver.

-The Africaine was decommissioned and Manby was appointed to the frigate Thalia.
+Africaine was decommissioned and Manby was appointed to the frigate HMS Thalia.
 He spent a year in command of a squadron off the Channel Islands and captured a French privateer, before being sent in 1808 to search for two French frigates off Greenland.
-The French frigates were not found, but Manby surveyed and named Port Manvers on the coast of Labrador before returning to England.
+The frigates were not found, but Manby surveyed and named Port Manvers on the coast of Labrador before returning to England.
 It was to be his last voyage.
 He accepted medical advice to give up his ship and bought an estate in Northwold in Norfolk.